-Separated from Hawks Nest by the ‘singing bridge’ that spans the Myall River, the waterways are great for fishing and boating.
-Grab a paddle and explore with a Lazy Paddles kayak or take a guided tour.
-The secluded Black Oaks picnic area is a gorgeous spot to stop for lunch while enjoying a paddling trip.
+The Myall River, spanned by the ‘singing bridge’ that leads to Hawks Nest, is great for fishing and boating.
+Grab a paddle and explore by a kayak hired from Lazy Paddles, or take a guided tour.
+The secluded Black Oaks picnic area is a gorgeous spot to stop for lunch on a paddling trip.
 In the spectacular Myall Lakes National Park, take a boat trip to sandy Broughton Island, home to the only campground in NSW where you can camp among a seabird colony.

-Getting there and where to stay
+Getting there & where to stay

 Accommodation options in Tea Gardens range from motels to beachside holiday parks and camping grounds.
 You’ll find plenty of camping options, with the alluring attractions of the beautiful Myall Lakes National Park right on the doorstep.